 Parenthood is exhausting.
 And when we are tired and busy, it is very easy to be grumpy and nit pick with your loved ones.
 So whilst it sounds super obvious, try to be kind to each other.
 Help each other where possible and don’t criticise each other’s techniques for parenting or stacking the dishwasher.
 Instilling a sense of calm in your household will allow you to relax and enjoy each others company when you are alone.
 After all, you are both on this crazy journey together.
 So support each other in getting through the good and bad moments of the day.

 The honeymoon period will (most likely) be well and truly over by the time there are kids in the midst.
 I’m sure there was a time when everyday felt like a romantic movie.
 But chances are you may need to make a little more effort these days.
-Whether that be through kind gestures, little gifts or being intimate.
+Whether that be through kind gestures, little gifts or being intimate (you could even try pheromones for men).
 I don’t think you should look at it as a negative, but rather that you are investing in your future together.
 One day it will likely be back to just the two of you, and its important to remember why that was so special.

 Oh and to all you mamas out there, if you need some inspiration then here are my tips on feeling sexy after motherhood.